biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/04d-Mode-Spotlight-Research.md

     *   "What are the pros and cons of using Microfrontends?"
     *   "Find information on the best practices for API security in 2024."
     *   "Investigate the company 'Acme Corp' and summarize their main products."

+### ⚙️ Setting Up Research Mode

+To use Research Mode, you first need to set it up as a Custom Mode in Cursor.
+If you're unfamiliar with creating Custom Modes, please refer to the [Introduction to Custom Modes](./04a-Introduction-to-Custom-Modes.md) for a step-by-step guide.
+You can copy the system prompt provided in this document to create your Research Mode.

 Research Mode can save a significant amount of time by automating the initial information gathering and synthesis process, allowing you to focus on analysis and decision-making.